dstw/dstw.github.io-archive/_posts/2018-03-07-gsoc-with-gnu-wget2-part-i.markdown

 Any other details I want to write
 ```

-The commit messages I have written are actually fine, but when it exceeds 60 chars in
+The commit messages I have written are actually fine, but when it exceeds 60
-the first line, I should convert my message to the longer format he just
+chars in the first line, I should convert my message to the longer format he
-described.
+just described.
 Another thing, he asks to not force push to my (_master_) branches.
 There are
 other people that pull from these branches to check in on the code.
 If I force
 push, it messes the repository up for all.
 Force pushing should only be reserved
 as a last resort.
 However, in this case, when I rewrite the commit messages, I
 should force push to my own current branch.
 That will allow me to maintain that
 branch later.
+I realize that my commit messages are bad practice indeed.
+I check it through
+`git log --pretty=oneline`.
+I have made some changes about that.
+But, when I want to push my changes online, it rejected by git.
+That's why I
+usually force push.
+I make sure I just make a changes to my own current branch,
+not the master one.
 The CI system states failures.
 He asks whether this is an expected failures.
 I
 said that it not intended to be failure.
 On my machine which use Ubuntu/GCC, I
 can run `make check`, and some test could pass.
 Same like on Gitlab CI that use